leosmerling-hopeit/fraud-poc/README.md

 # Fraud POC
-> This is a prototype/proof-of-concept of a ML solution for Fraud Detection for e-commerce,

 [Dask](https://dask.org/) is a distributed processing engine for Python that can be used to process high data loads in distributed environments, such a Dask cluster.
 It has APIs built on top of popular Numpy and Pandas libraries.